 I hate to break it to you, 99.9%, but if that’s the way you are playing this, you’re playing it wrong.

 Think about this for a second.
 In the second and fourth measures, in Haydn’s original score, you have two different forms of notation on the first and second beats.
 If Haydn wanted you to play four eighth-notes, wouldn’t he have written four eighth-notes, instead of going out of his way to write two different things?
 Why would he do that, unless he wanted two different things?
 In other words, these are grace notes, not appoggiaturas.

 There is a simple reason why you should not play four eighth-notes in those situations.
 Here it is: Haydn does not want you to.
 If he had wanted that, he would have written it.
 It’s really as simple as that.

 This gives you the basic rhythmic and harmonic structure of the piece.
 If you have ever been in Austria, you might have heard something called a Ländler, a kind of peasant’s dance in triple time.
 This Trio movement is similar to many of those dance movements in the Austrian countryside, and Haydn certainly was familiar with and inspired by them.
 So, once you have the rhythmic structure taken care of, you know which notes are important.
-In this case, that means the appoggiatura (or grace note, if one prefers to call it that) is there to enhance the first note of the measure, not to change its value.
-Therefore, it must be short, non-accented, and before the beat.
+In this case, that means the grace note (because that’s what it is!) is there to enhance the first note of the measure, not to change its value.
+Therefore, since it is a grace note and not an appoggiatura, it must be short, non-accented, and before the beat.